Home Appliance Maintenance Tips for Longer Lifespan

 • Replacement: Brushes cost $15-40; motors $200+.
 Imagine replacing shoelaces versus whole trainers.
 TDO Carbon is a great place to get these appliance-life-saving little parts.

-Section summary - A $30 fix restores torque, prevents a $500 replacement.
+Section summary - A $30 fix restores torque, preventing a $500 replacement.
 Not glamorous, but brilliant.

 Install like a pro: placement that prevents silent damage